RosettaCommons/demos/public/abinitio_fold_and_dock_of_peptides_using_flexpepdock/README.md

 After changing the paths, run the run_prepack script as:
    $./run_prepack

 The output will be a prepacked structure, 2A3I.ex.ppk.pdb, located in the input directory; a scorefile named ppk.score.sc and a log file named prepack.log file located in the output directory.
-This prepacked structure will be used as the input for the refinement step.
+This prepacked structure will be used as the input for the ab-initio modeling step.

-3. Create 3mer, 5mer & 9mer fragment libraries: The scripts necessary for creating fragments are provided in the fragment_picking directory.
+3. Create 3mer, 5mer & 9mer (peptide lingth >=9) fragment libraries: The scripts necessary for creating fragments are provided in the fragment_picking directory.
     a.
 Go to the fragment_picking directory.
     b.
 Save the peptide sequence in the xxxxx.fasta file.
     c.
 Run the make_fragments.pl script to generate the PSIPred secondary structure and PSI-Blast sequence profiles.
 You need to chnage the paths in the upper section of the make_fragments.pl file.